Balochistan Upgraded Eight DHQs To Teaching Level Hospital - UrduPoint

 Balochistan Upgraded Eight DHQs To Teaching Level Hospital

-Balochistan Parliamentary Secretary for Information Bushra Rind Thursday said that the provincial government has upgraded eight district headquarters hospitals to teaching level hospital to ensure best health care facility to the masses
+Balochistan Parliamentary Secretary for Information Bushra Rind on Saturday said that the provincial government has upgraded eight district headquarters hospitals to teaching level hospital in order to ensure best health care facilities for the masses

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Feb, 2021 ) :Balochistan Parliamentary Secretary for Information Bushra Rind Thursday said that the provincial government has upgraded eight district headquarters hospitals to teaching level hospital to ensure best health care facility to the masses.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Feb, 2021 ) :Balochistan Parliamentary Secretary for Information Bushra Rind on Saturday said that the provincial government has upgraded eight district headquarters hospitals to teaching level hospital in order to ensure best health care facilities for the masses.

-In a statement she said, the Balochistan government has all set up to revamp the health sector on modern lines and provide equipments to fulfill the need of the hour.
-She said the government has working ensure the availability of medicines in public hospitals of the province.
+In a statement, she said the Balochistan government has all set up to revamp the health sector on modern lines and provide equipments to fulfill the need of the hour.
+She said the government has working to ensure the availability of medicines in public hospitals of the province.

-The government has started work on upgradation and renovation of the government hospitals in the province, Bushra said and informed that the government has already releases Rs 50 million for the purpose.
+The government has started work on upgradation and renovation of the government hospitals in the province, Bushra said and informed that the government has already released Rs 50 million for the purpose.

 She said provincial government had committed to provide missing facilities to the hospitals across the province.